e-dervieux/edervieux_website/content/english/projects/nas_guide.md

 ### About RAID

 As mentioned above, I recommend reading [this](https://en.wikipedia.org/wiki/RAID) or [that](https://web.archive.org/web/20250504115209/https://eshop.macsales.com/blog/56056-a-beginners-guide-to-understanding-raid/) to get familiar with RAID.
-In short, for storage, I recommend:
+In short, for storage, I would recommend:
   - RAID 1 (mirror) if you only have two drives, but you'll lose half your storage capacity.
   - RAID 5 (stripe) if you have three or more drives, you'll only lose about 1/N of the capacity, N being your number of drives.